 - Bake for 35 minutes at 350 degrees.

 - Allow to cool for 5 minutes before flipping onto a serving dish.
-Do not wait much longer or the mixture may begin to cool and stick to the pan.
+Do not wait much longer or the mixture may begin to stick to the pan.

 - Difficult as it may be, allow the bread to cool for up to 10 minutes before serving.
 You want the bread and sticky mixture to be warm, not lava hot.